LarkspurCA/androidweardocs/explore.rst

 * Options for enabling voice services for selected wearable actions

 Note: The Android Wear app will likely be available on Google Play by July 7, but you can get it earlier if you are a developer.
+For more information, see `Google Play services Preview for Wear <http://developer.android.com/preview/google-play-services-wear.html>`_.

 All you need to try out Android Wear is the Android Wear app and one of the new Android Wear watches.
 Otherwise, you can use create a wearable emulator using the AVD tool in your development environment.